siongui/pali/docs/README_GAE.md

 My development environment is Ubuntu 13.04 with Python 2.7.
 If you are using Windows, <strong>i18nUtils.py</strong> cannot be run unless you install <em><a href="http://www.gnu.org/software/gettext/">GNU gettext tools</a></em>, which include <em>xgettext</em>, <em>msginit</em>, <em>msgmerge</em>, and <em>msgfmt</em>.
 However, I do not know how to install <em>GNU gettext tools</em> on Windows.

-The data files, including Pāḷi texts, translations, and dictionaries, are located at [data](https://github.com/siongui/data) repository.
-Some Python and JavaScript libraries are also in [data](https://github.com/siongui/data) repository.
+The data files, including Pāḷi texts, translations, and dictionaries, are located at [data repository](https://github.com/siongui/data).
+Some Python and JavaScript libraries are also in [data repository](https://github.com/siongui/data).

 Please [install necessary tools for development](INSTALL_GAE.md) before setting up development environment.

 ## Set Up Development Environment

-<i>PALI_DIR</i> below means the directory where you git clone <em>pali</em> repository.
+<i>PALI_DIR</i> below means the directory where you git clone [pali repository](https://github.com/siongui/pali).

-1. git clone the [pali](https://github.com/siongui/pali) repository and [data](https://github.com/siongui/data) repository (put in the same directory).
+1. git clone the [pali repository](https://github.com/siongui/pali) and [data repository](https://github.com/siongui/data) (put in the same directory).
 Then download [Google App Engine Python SDK](https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python), unzip it, and also put in the same directory.
 ```bash
     # create a directory to contain both pali and data repository.
     $ mkdir dev